 Depending on what dish you are making, though, you may wish to season your white sauce with different ingredients, such as seasonings, herbs or even broth.

 - Make a creamy white sauce and keep it warm.

 - Fry sliced chicken pieces until well-cooked or use leftover chicken pieces.

 - Add onions and mushrooms and fry them until browned.

 - Combine creamy white sauce with cooked pasta noodles and add the other ingredients.
 Sprinkle with Parmesan.

-You may even find times when you want a still richer flavor.
-For such occasions, try a cream sauce—it's a similar recipe, but the cream gives it additional heft.
+You may at times, opt for a richer white sauce.
+Why not try a cream sauce?
+It's a similar recipe, but the cream gives it additional heft.

 © 2009 Athlyn Green